 Getting stronger constitutes progression, and the key to success in building muscle is to progress on a systematic basis.
 Of course, progression by the load isn’t the only way to progress from workout to workout.
 But, getting slightly stronger and lifting a bit more weight as frequently as possible does represent a significant way of forcing the body to add muscle mass.

 Outside of that simple reasoning, there are other reasons why heavy lifting can be beneficial when it comes to packing on some beef.

 1 – Heavy lifting increases the overall efficiency of the nervous system to recruit motor units.

-In that regard, heavy lifting makes the nervous system better at activating the muscle fibers that’ll be responsible for the majority of your strength and size gains.
+In that regard, heavy lifting makes the nervous system better at activating the muscle fibres that’ll be responsible for the majority of your strength and size gains.
 This improvement in neural efficiency will also transfer to other types of lifting.
-When you switch to a phase of “regular,” moderate weight training, you’ll still be able to better recruit these money fibers simply because your nervous system is now primed and ready.
+When you switch to a phase of “regular,” moderate weight training, you’ll still be able to better recruit these money fibres simply because your nervous system is now primed and ready.